 Master Gardeners participate in more than 60 hours of training on botany, soils, fertilizers, vegetables, tree and small fruits, turf, landscaping, weeds, diseases, insects, Integrated Pest Management, woody plants, perennials and annuals.
 The sessions are taught by Illinois Extension educators and are coordinated by your local county office.
 The emphasis of the information is practical, yet research driven.
 There are weekly quizzes as well as a final exam.
 Students must pass a final comprehensive exam by achieving 80% or better (open book).

-Face to Face Training Program: To be held every Tuesday from 9:00 a.m. to 3:30 p.m. beginning September 1 - November 17, 2020.
-The format for this training will be in-person, classroom training with limited hands-on opportunities.
+When the training is held in-person, it is typically held every Tuesday from 9:00 a.m. to 3:30 p.m. from September - November.
+The format is classroom training with limited hands-on opportunities.
 You must be available for all eleven sessions to participate in the face-to-face training.
 The classes will be held at various locations in/around Cook County south suburbs.
 Locations may include but are not limited to: